AX-MMD/kk-plap-generator/README.md

 * Use multiple reference interpolables using pages in the `Reference Interpolable` (For multiple actors/pairs).
 * Use multiple time ranges if actors change location during the scene, a new time range will refresh the reference.
 * A different keyframe generation pattern for activable Studio items.
-* Add a `cutoff` to `Activable` or `MultiActivable` Components` if you want to use a "loop" items.
+* Add a `cutoff` to `Activable` or `MultiActivable` Components` if you want to use a "loop" item.
-* Offset the time of the keyframe (ex. audio items have some delay, so can compansate with offset).
+* Offset the time of the keyframe (ex. audio items have some delay, so can compensate with offset).
 * Adjust the margin of error accepted to register a keyframe.

 [---------------------------------------------------------------------------]

 ### GENERATE THE PLAP FILES ###################################################
 ___
-Once your have exported your Single File and configured the generator, press the `▶` Play button.
-The program will generate a file for each component (`Preg+`) or each component items (`MAC`).
-They will be created to whatever location your exported Single File is coming from.
+Once you have exported your Single File and configured the generator, press the `▶` Play button.
+The program will generate a file for each component (`Preg+`) or each component item (`MAC`).
+They will be created at whatever location your exported Single File is coming from.

 The output should be something like this: